Azure/azure-iot-sdks/doc/get_started/java-run-sample.md

 	Note that the double quotes around each argument are required, but the braces '{' and '}' should be removed.

 ## Next Steps
-To learn how to create a Java application that communicates with an IoT hub from scratch, see [How to write an Azure IoT client application from scratch with Java on Windows][create-from-scratch].
+To learn how to create a Java application that communicates with an IoT hub from scratch, see [Get started with Azure IoT Hub for Java][how-to-build-a-java-app-from-scratch].

 ## Documentation